DM45/10_coursera/README.md

 # Coursera Dump

-Take info about courses from coursera.org
+Take info about courses from coursera.org and save to file

 # How to Install